nathansim93/freeCodeCamp/README.md

-# freeCodeCamp
+# projects
-Projects from freeCodeCamp I've completed for future reference
+Projects I've completed from freeCodeCamp, coursrea, OdinPorject, and other programs.
+Pinned for future reference